lynnfaraday/aresmush.com/_root/tutorials/config/channels.md

 ---
-title: Configuring channels.
+title: Configuring the Channel System
+layout: page
 tags:
 - config
 ---
-# Configuring the Channel System

 To configure the Channels plugin: